 Cat Vaccinations Veterinarian

 Vaccinations are an essential part of your cat’s Preventative Healthcare.
-In many cases, they mean the difference between life and death as some if the disease we routinely vaccinate against have the potential to kill your cat.
+In many cases, they mean the difference between life and death as some of the disease we routinely vaccinate against has the potential to kill your cat.
 The following are a few of the most important vaccinations.

 Rabies vaccination is mandatory for all pets under state law.
 All cats, even those that stay indoors must be current on their Rabies vaccination.
 In the case that you do not bring in records showing that your cat is up to date on the rabies vaccine, we may need to revaccinate him or her.
 The reason this law is set in place is that the rabies virus is a zoonotic disease, meaning that it can be transmitted between animals and people.
 It is nearly always fatal in any creature who is infected with it.

 FVRCP protects three airborne viruses, all of which have the potential to be lethal.
 These are feline viral rhinotracheitis, calicivirus, and panleukopenia.
 Rhinotracheitis and Calicivirus both may result in upper respiratory infections, signs of which include mild to severe nasal discharge, tongue ulcers, redness, and pain of the eyes, nose, and mouth.
 Panleukopenia, also called feline parvovirus and feline distemper attacks the GI and immune systems.
 The result is that both of these systems become compromised, leaving the cat unable to fight off further infections and to absorb nutrients.
 The FVRCP vaccine is initially given on multiple occasions, every 3-4 weeks from the age of 9 weeks until the kitten has reached between 16-18 weeks of age to ensure complete immunity.
 From thereafter, at each annual checkup, we will booster the FVRCP vaccine to that ensure your cat maintains his or her immunity.